-29. The programme will support: (a) capacity building of health personnel in: (i) emergency obstetric and neonatal SRH care; (ii) strengthening the community-based, advanced strategy; (iii) strengthening the formative supervision system in health districts; (b) prevention of HIV/STI transmission through: (i) development of information and sensitization activities on prevention against HIV/AIDS and other sexually transmitted infections to the community and for in-school and out-of-school youth; (c) strengthening drug logistics management through: (i) mobilization of internal and external financial resources in favour of family planning; (ii) strengthening the supply chain and its distribution to 'the last mile'; and (iii) strengthening the referral and counter-referral systems, through capacity building of health centre personnel; (d) creation and strengthening of adolescent and youth health centres in each district, building adolescents and youth capacities as active agents of change in realizing adolescent sexual and reproductive health and rights, to generate demand for sexual and reproductive health information and services.
+29. The programme will support: (a) capacity building of health personnel in: (i) emergency obstetric and neonatal SRH care; (ii) strengthening the community-based, advanced strategy; (iii) strengthening the formative supervision system in health districts; (b) prevention of HIV/STI transmission through: (i) development of information and sensitization activities on prevention against HIV/AIDS and other sexually transmitted infections to the community and for in-school and out-of-school youth; (c) strengthening drug logistics management through: (i) mobilization of internal and external financial resources in favour of family planning; (ii) strengthening the supply chain and its distribution to 'the last mile'; and (iii) strengthening the referral and counter-referral systems, through capacity building of health centre personnel; (d) creation and strengthening of adolescent and youth health centres in each district, building adolescents and youth capacities as active agents of change in realizing adolescent sexual and reproductive health information and services.